The Organ at Christendom College:

 - Fill out the attached form, including one recommendation from an organ teacher by March 20, 2019.

 - Submit it along with a video recording for prescreening purposes.
-The recording must include one piece from the repertoire listed below.
+The recording must include two pieces (one from each of the two categories listed below); for a pianist only one piece need be submitted.
 It is not required that the format be a professional or studio recording, but the sound quality must be as good as possible.

 - The repertoire for this prescreening should be a performance of either a Bach prelude and fugue (or an equivalent Baroque work) and a movement from a Romantic or Contemporary work.
 Pianists who wish to audition for the $1000 beginner scholarships may perform a Bach two-part invention on the piano (or the equivalent).